Table Of Contents

 So if you see the grout is either very coarse or is difficult to scratch with a sharp blade you should definitely go with a powered grout removal tool.

 Of course, you might be in the situation where you only need to touch up a few grout lines and you have a dense grout like sanded or epoxy grout.

-In that case, I recommend you continue reading and see what kind of grout removal tools I list and purchase the one best suited for your budget.
+In that case, I recommend you continue reading and see what kind of grout removal devices I list and purchase the one best suited for your budget.

-Okay, now that you know how much grout you will be removing and what type it is let me show you the best grout removal tools for every budget.
+Okay, now that you know how much grout you will be removing and what type it is let me show you the best grout removal products for every budget.

 You can mix and match them as you wish and use anyone for whatever the job you will be undertaking.

 I am simply listing the very best for the amount of work required.
 You can easily use the cheapest tool for the largest job or the most expensive tool for the smallest.